unink2022/benchmark-app/README.md

 Server starts by default on port 5000.
 I did not use .env so reviewrs would not need to create their own .env file

-To change listening port - change line server.js:8 with another port number Also change ../frontend/package.json:2  with  new port number so proxy works correctly
+To change listening port - change line `./backend/server.js:8` with another port number.
+Also change `./frontend/package.json:2`  with  new port number so proxy works correctly

 ## Time spent on project